-More than 1 in 2 people don't have access to a decent toilet
+Nearly 1 in 2 people don't have access to a decent toilet

-That adds up to 4.2 billion people worldwide.¹ Without bathrooms, families lack dignity and risk getting sick from waterborne diseases.
+And almost 500 million still defecate in the open.¹ Without bathrooms, families lack dignity and risk getting sick from waterborne diseases.

 A Toilet Changes Everything

 A toilet isn’t just a nice luxury.
 It’s a necessity for a dignified, healthy, and safe life.
 Having a toilet and safely managed sanitation services improves community health by eliminating preventable waterborne diseases like cholera and diarrhea.
-And a good household toilet improves safety, since it can be dangerous to find a place to go outside—especially at night, and especially for women and girls.
+And a good household toilet improves safety, since it can be dangerous to find a place to go outside – especially at night, and especially for women and girls.